ScytedTV-Studios/www.scyted.tv/_posts/2024-05-14-scytedtv-news.md

 **Writer:**

-Please write a script about anything that interests you that is internet, gaming or anime related.
-(For example : Like a new season of an anime comes out that you like, or a game you like got a cool update.)
-Using a similar format to any of the news stories in the video linked above!
-Also please include your Discord username in your application (not your display name - your username). !
+Please leave a script or piece of writing you've done!
+Also please include your Discord username in your application (not your display name - your username).
 If you don't feel comfortable with putting it on here, send it to our messages!

 <body>